fizzbee-io/website/content/tutorials/probabilistic-modeling.md

 Performance, reliability, and security are also important.
 Probabilistic modeling is a powerful tool for reasoning about these properties.
-It allows us to reason about the likelihood of certain events happening, such as a message being lost or a node failing.
+It allows us to reason about the likelihood of certain events happening, such as a message being lost or a node failing or error rate of an api call and so on.

+Also, probabilistic modeling is a prerequisite for performance modeling like expected latency, throughput, availability SLAs and so on, that we will learn in the next tutorial.

 {{< toc >}}